learn-co-curriculum/phrg-js-looping-and-iteration-filter-readme/README.md

 Now that you've built your own `filter()` method, you have a much deeper grasp of how JavaScript's built-in `Array.prototype.filter()` method works.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-looping-and-iteration-filter-readme/issues) or [pull-reqeust](https://github.com/learn-co-curriculum/phrg-js-looping-and-iteration-filter-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-reqeust, and send them a link via Connect.

 ## Resources
 * [MDN — `Array.prototype.filter()`][filter]
 * [Tutorial Horizon — Pure vs. Impure Functions][pure]